vurso/jwt-api-dnc31/README.md

 # JWT API

-Example API that shows how to implement JSON Web Token authentication and authorization with ASP.NET Core 2.0, built from scratch.
+Example API that shows how to implement JSON Web Token authentication and authorization with ASP.NET Core 3.1, this is an upgrade of the original project [evgomes/jwt-api](https://github.com/evgomes/jwt-api)

 ### Features
  - User registration;